microbiome/course_2024_oulu/index.Rmd

 ## Teachers and organizers

-**Teachers** [Leo Lahti](https://datascience.utu.fi) is the main teacher and Associate Professor in Data Science at the University of Turku.
+**Teachers**: [Leo Lahti](https://datascience.utu.fi) is the main teacher and Associate Professor in Data Science at the University of Turku.
 Dr. Pande Erawijantari is a co-teacher.
 Course assistants are *Tuomas Borman* (Turku), *Giulio Benedetti* (Turku), and *Anna Kaisanlahti* (Oulu).
 Docent *Justus Reunanen* is the course coordinator.
 The course is organized by [Health and Biosciences Doctoral Programme (HBS-DP)](https://www.oulu.fi/en/research/graduate-school/organisation-and-contact-information-uniogs/health-and-biosciences-doctoral-programme) University of Oulu Graduate School, Research Unit of Translational Medicine, University of Oulu.
 The [Finnish IT Center for Science (CSC)](https://csc.fi/) supports the course by providing cloud computing services.

 ## Code of Conduct